Compliance

 Whistleblowing System

-Nomura Group companies have established whistleblowing systems (Compliance Hotline) that provides all executives and employees (including temporary employees) with the means to directly report any suspected violations of laws and regulations, breaches of the Nomura Group Code of Conduct, or suspicious accounting or auditing activities.
+Nomura Group companies have established whistleblowing systems (Compliance Hotline) based on the Nomura Group Whistleblowing Policy and the Regulations on Management of Nomura Group Compliance Hotline.
+The hotline provides all executives and employees (including temporary employees and former employees within one year of retirement) with the means to directly report any suspected violations of laws and regulations, breaches of the Nomura Group Code of Conduct, or suspicious accounting or auditing activities.

-We are also working to raise awareness and promote the use of the hotline through internal distribution of documented information and the intranet, and to create a psychologically safe environment in which anyone can speak up if they feel something is wrong.
+We are also working to raise awareness and promote the use of the hotline through internal distribution of management messages and the intranet, and to create a psychologically safe environment in which anyone can speak up when they feel something is wrong.

-The Hotlines can be contacted anonymously, and the information provided will be investigated as necessary under the direction of the information recipient, with priority placed on maintaining the confidentiality and anonymity of the whistleblower.
-If a problem is found after an investigation, appropriate corrective actions are taken and measures are carried out to ensure that the whistleblower does not receive disadvantageous treatment, such as dismissal, for having provided information.
+The hotlines can be contacted anonymously, and the information provided is then investigated as necessary under the direction of the information recipient, with priority placed on maintaining the confidentiality and anonymity of the whistleblower.
+If a problem is found after an investigation, appropriate corrective actions are taken and measures are carried out to ensure that the whistleblower and persons who cooperated in the investigation do not receive disadvantageous treatment, such as reprisal, for having provided information.

 Nomura Group Compliance Hotline